How to

 ()

 is_literal_enum=True lets rendering code produce individual badge chips for each member rather than a monolithic code string.
-This decision used to live in each consumer (FastMCP, pytest-fixtures, api-style); now it lives in classify_annotation_display() so no downstream package re-implements enum detection heuristics.
+Centralizing that decision in classify_annotation_display() keeps FastMCP, pytest-fixtures, and api-style on the same enum-detection behavior.

 Static resolution